 Canada's response to humanitarian disasters is an area of growing importance, with Canadian humanitarian assistance rising dramatically between 2012-13 and 2013-14 from \$543 mn to \$812 mn.
 This represents a 49 percent increase year-on-year, and a 46 percent increase over the five-year average.
 Humanitarian assistance now represents 21.6 percent of overall spending (up from 14 percent five years ago).
-We applaud the government for recognizing the importance of humanitarian funding, including through its recent commitment of \$840 mn over three years for humanitarian assistance in Syria and Iraq.
+We applaud the government for recognizing the importance of humanitarian funding, including through its three-year commitment of \$840 mn for humanitarian assistance in Syria and Iraq.
 However, the baseline funding budgeted for humanitarian assistance has remained virtually stagnant at just over \$300 mn per year for the past five years, while actual allocations have continued to grow.
-The difference comes from intra-departmental transfers, usually from bilateral programs - reducing the amount of funding going to developing country governments and diminishing the predictability of this programming area.
+The difference comes from intradepartmental transfers - reducing the amount of funding going to other programming areas.

-8. Budget 2016 should initiate a process of gradually increasing the baseline level of humanitarian spending, to a level reflective of growing global humanitarian need and in step with the overall growth of the IAE outlined in Recommendation 1.
+7. Budget 2017 should initiate a process of gradually increasing the baseline level of humanitarian spending, to a level reflective of growing global humanitarian need and in step with the overall growth of the IAE outlined in Recommendation 1.
 Humanitarian efforts are growing in importance as a relative proportion of spending within international cooperation, but this is not yet reflected in baseline budgets.
 As the IAE grows, a larger proportion should be allocated to increasing the baseline budget for humanitarian assistance (prevention, response, relief and recovery).
 This would bring the baseline humanitarian budget in line with its typical year-end proportion within the IAE, and allow more long-term, timely, predictable, and effective funding for humanitarian action.